For information on the prevalence of past-year drinking, click the button PAST-YEAR DRINKING.

-- Men were significantly more likely to drink than women.
+- Men were 11% more likely to drink than women.

-- Māori women were significantly more likely to drink than non-Māori women.
+- Māori women were 7% more likely to drink than non-Māori women.

-- Pacific men/women were significantly less likely to drink than non-Pacific men/women.
+- Pacific people (total) were 25% less likely to drink than non-Pacific people

-- Asian men/women were significantly less likely to drink than non-Asian men/women.
+- Asian people (total) were significantly 31% less likely to drink than non-Asian people (total)